ktg9/EcoChain/README.md

   - [electricity_water_intensity.json](config/electricity_water_intensity.json): electricity water intensity
   in L/kWh by countries.

+5. [comparison](comparison) Compare the plugin calculation of blockchain environmental impacts with other organizations estimation.

+6. [examples](examples) Give examples of use cases of this plugin
 ### Result Summary

 List of supported blockchains and their environmental impacts: